Springer, August 2008, 604 pp., US$ 64.95, ISBN 978-0-387-79233-0.

 and as a reference book at

-Air Univ, Bhagwant Univ, UC Irvine, UC Riverside, Univ of Central Florida, Chalmers Asia, Univ of Copenhagen, Delft Univ of Tech, Technische UniversitŠt Dresden, Centro de Estudos em TelecomunicaŤ›es, ETH, Univ of Geneva, Univ of Illinois at Urbana-Champaign, Imperial College, Univ of Incheon, Information and Communications University, International Institute of Information Technology, Univ of Isfahan, Univ of Kansas, Lahore Univ of Management Sciences, Linkšping Institute of Technology, MIT, McGill Univ, Univ of Melbourne, Univ of Minnesota, Missouri Univ of Science of Tech, Univ of Mumbai, Nanyang Technological Univ, National Taiwan Ocean Univ, National Taiwan Univ, National Tsing Hua Univ, New Jersey Institute of Tech, New Mexico State Univ, Northeastern Univ, Univ of Notre Dame, Univ of Oklahoma, Univ of Pittsburg, Pohang Univ of Science & Tech, Queen's Univ, National Institute of Tech Raipur, Univ of Rochester, Shanghai Jiao Tong Univ, Sharif Univ of Tech, Simon Fraser University, South Methodist Univ, Stanford, Tata Institute of Fundamental Research, Instituto Tecnol—gico de Aeron‡utica, Univ of Toronto, Univ of Virginia, Worcester Polytechnic Institute, Xidian Univ, and Yuan Ze Univ.
+Air Univ, Bhagwant Univ, UC Irvine, UC Riverside, Univ of Cape Town, Univ of Central Florida, Chalmers Asia, Univ of Copenhagen, Delft Univ of Tech, Technische UniversitŠt Dresden, Centro de Estudos em TelecomunicaŤ›es, ETH, Univ of Geneva, Univ of Illinois at Urbana-Champaign, Imperial College, Univ of Incheon, Information and Communications University, International Institute of Information Technology, Univ of Isfahan, Univ of Kansas, Lahore Univ of Management Sciences, Linkšping Institute of Technology, MIT, McGill Univ, Univ of Melbourne, Univ of Minnesota, Missouri Univ of Science of Tech, Univ of Mumbai, Nanyang Technological Univ, National Taiwan Ocean Univ, National Taiwan Univ, National Tsing Hua Univ, New Jersey Institute of Tech, New Mexico State Univ, Northeastern Univ, Univ of Notre Dame, Univ of Oklahoma, Univ of Pittsburg, Pohang Univ of Science & Tech, Queen's Univ, National Institute of Tech Raipur, Univ of Rochester, Shanghai Jiao Tong Univ, Sharif Univ of Tech, Simon Fraser University, South Methodist Univ, Stanford, Tata Institute of Fundamental Research, Instituto Tecnol—gico de Aeron‡utica, Univ of Toronto, Univ of Virginia, Worcester Polytechnic Institute, Xidian Univ, and Yuan Ze Univ.

 The book has also been used for the MOOC on Information Theory offered by the author (Coursera, Spring 2014).